-Dynamic range of a microphone
+The dynamic range of a microphone

 The dynamic range of a microphone can be defined as the range between the lowest level and the highest level that the microphone can handle.
-This is not only a function of the microphone alone, but also of the preamplifier used with the microphone.
+This is not only a function of the microphone alone but also of the preamplifier used with the microphone.
 The dynamic range of a microphone is, to a large extent, directly linked to its sensitivity.

-In general, a microphone with a high sensitivity will be able to measure very low levels, but not very high levels, and a microphone with low sensitivity will be able to measure very high levels, but not very low levels.
+In general, a microphone with high sensitivity will be able to measure very low levels, but not very high levels, and a microphone with low sensitivity will be able to measure very high levels, but not very low levels.
 The sensitivity of a microphone is determined by the size of the microphone and the tension of its diaphragm.
-A large microphone, with a loose diaphragm, will have a high sensitivity and a small microphone, with a stiff diaphragm, will have a low sensitivity.
+A large microphone, with a loose diaphragm, will have a high sensitivity and a small microphone, with a stiff diaphragm, will have low sensitivity.

-Upper limit of dynamic range
+The upper limit of the dynamic range

 The highest levels that can be measured are limited by the amount of movement allowed for the diaphragm before it comes into contact with the microphone’s back plate.